-Wake up early in the morning and climb the Filopappos Hill – it only takes 15 minutes.
-Get a frozen yogurt and enjoy the panoramic view while the sun rises.
+Wake up early in the morning and hike up the Filopappos Hill – it only takes 15 minutes.
+Have a frozen yogurt and enjoy the panoramic view while the sun rises.
 Your next stop is the must-visit Acropolis Museum.
-Take some time to wander around all the floors and admire the amazing exhibits.
+Take some time to wander around the floors and admire the amazing exhibits.
 When you finish with your visit to the Acropolis Museum, you definitely need to drop by the National Archaeological Museum, which is easily accessible via metro.
 You can admire amazing collections and historical exhibits from all over Greece.

-After all this bombarding of historical information, relax and enjoy traditional Cretan food in Rakolemono, which is a five-minute walk from Egaleo Station.
-Take the blue line from Monastiraki metro Station and you will be at Egaleo Station in 15 minutes.
+After all this bombardment of historical information, relax by enjoying traditional Cretan food in Rakolemono, which is a five-minute walk from Egaleo Station.
+Take the blue line from Monastiraki Station and you will be at Egaleo Station in 15 minutes.

 Tip!
 Are you a foodie discovering Greek cuisine in Athens?
 Join us for our Greek Food tour and amaze your taste buds!

-On your way back to the city centre, make some time to ramble through Monastiraki, Plaka and Psirri for some shopping.
-Discover unique souvenirs, natural cosmetics and quaint baubles in the picturesque roads of the city centre.
+On your way back to the city center, make some time to ramble through Monastiraki, Plaka, and Psirri for some shopping.
+Discover unique souvenirs, natural cosmetics and quaint baubles in the picturesque roads of the Athens.

 For your night wanderings, we recommend Oinoscent, an excellent wine bar close to Syntagma Square.
 Enjoy the friendly customer service and drink selected wine from a non-exhaustive wine list that changes every month for your palates only!

 Waking up early is a must when visiting Athens.
 You don’t want to miss the day!
 Day three is all about the perks of Greek weather: head to the beach and enjoy the sun!
 Depending on your preferences, there is a wide range of beautiful beaches near Athens for you to visit.